Kaloula indochinensis

-Kaloula indochinensis is a species of frogs in the family Microhylidae.
+Kaloula indochinensis, commonly called the Indochinese brown bullfrog or simply Indochinese bullfrog is a species of frogs in the family Microhylidae.
 It is found in Indochina, in southern Vietnam, eastern Cambodia, and southern to central Laos.
 Prior to its being described, it was confused with Kaloula baleata.

 Description

 Kaloula indochinensis are robust, medium-sized frogs.
 The males grow to a snout–vent length of 44–54 mm and females to 39–54 mm.
 Tadpoles are not known.
 The dorsum in adults is chocolate to dark grayish-brown in colour and covered with fine white spots.
 There are orange-yellow patches on either side of the neck behind the eyes, and its skin is smooth but infused with low, rounded tubercles.
 The species resembles Kaloula baleata but differs from it by a number subtle characteristics: Kaloula indochinensis has larger finger discs, smaller inner metatarsal tubercles, only slightly raised inner and outer metatarsal tubercles, and 1–2 subarticular tubercles on fourth toe (vs. 3 in Kaloula baleata).